Tiempo de Amar

-Tiempo de Amar is Menudo's 36th album (23rd in Spanish), released in 1996.
+Tiempo de Amar (Time to Love) is Menudo's 36th album (23rd in Spanish), released in 1996.
 The album features the members: Abel Talamántez, Alexis Grullón, Andy Blázquez, and new members Didier Hernández from Cuba, and Anthony Galindo from Venezuela.
 Didier and Anthony replaced Ashley Ruiz and Ricky López, who decided to leave the group.

 This was the last album recorded under the name Menudo.
 The creator, Edgardo Díaz, had sold the name to a Panamanian company, so the group’s name was changed to MDO.

 Critical reception

 Regarding the reviews from music critics, the reception was favorable, with some critics pointing out that the repertoire represented a maturation of the quintet's previous works.

 The critic from Billboard magazine stated that the melodies were catchy and highlighted the romantic lyrics and vocal harmonies.
 He pointed out that "Más Y Más," with an upbeat pop/dance rhythm, "Buscando Un Amor," with reggae influences, and the ballad "Tiempo De Amar" would particularly appeal to pre-adolescent female audiences.